anupama24/gopher/README.md

 Output
-Privatized GWAS statistics are saved in the specified output directory, ready for downstream analysis with formal privacy guarantees.
+Differentially private phenotype values are saved in the specified output directory, ready for downstream analysis with formal privacy guarantees.